How to memorize pathology? Everyone has their own take….

 How to Study Robbins Pathology?

 There’s a simple answer here: don’t.
 Robbins Pathology, although comprehensive, is an absolute brick of a book.
-No doubt memorising it will put you in an excellent position to pass any pathology test – let alone a MBBS one though.
+No doubt memorising it will put you in an excellent position to pass any pathology test though – let alone a MBBS!

 For me personally however, it’s just not efficient.
 The book is near 1000 pages.
 Meaning it will take a lot of re-reading, skimming and hard graft to get it all down.
 You’ll probably end up learning lots of low-yield material that are unlikely to crop up on a final too.